|

 hardtop, manual steering, small hubcaps, manual roll-up windows, manual

-brakes, manual seat adjustments, clock, vinyl interior
+brakes, manual seat adjustments, clock, vinyl interior.

 No Radio, No heater, No fender

-skirts, No back-up lights, No windshield washer.
+skirts, No back-up lights, No windshield washer, and no seatbelts.

 OPTIONS: